-1.1 ResSim Module Concepts......1-1
+FIGURE 1.1 RESSIM MODULE CONCEPTS......1-1

-Chapter 1 Introduction
+Introduction

-Welcome to the Hydrologic Engineering Center's Reservoir Simulation (HEC-ResSim) computer program.
+Welcome to the Hydrologic Engineering Center's Reservoir System Simulation (HEC-ResSim) software.
 HEC-ResSim is the successor to the "HEC-5, Simulation of Flood Control and Conservation Systems" program (HEC, 1998).
-ResSim is comprised of a graphical user interface (GUI), a computational program to simulate reservoir operation, data storage and management capabilities, and graphics and reporting facilities.
-The Data Storage System, HEC-DSS (HEC, 1995 and HEC, 2006b) is used for storage and retrieval of input and output time-series data.
+HEC-ResSim is used to model reservoir operations at one or more reservoirs for a variety of operational goals and constraints.
+The software simulates reservoir operations for flood risk management, low flow augmentation and water supply for planning studies, detailed reservoir regulation plan investigations, and real-time decision support.
+The software can be used as a decision support tool that meets the needs of modelers performing reservoir project studies as well as meeting the needs of reservoir regulators during real-time events.
+HEC-ResSim is comprised of a graphical user interface (GUI), a computational program to simulate reservoir operation, data storage and management capabilities, and graphics and reporting facilities.
+The Data Storage System, HEC-DSS (HEC, 1995 and HEC, 2009) is used for storage and retrieval of input and output time-series data.